 Timing is Everything with Edibles

-Great question.
-When people start to use edibles they often think that the effect should take place as fast as when they smoke bud or use a vaporizer.
-With smoking or vaping the effects of the cannabis or oil can usually be felt within a few minutes.
-Edibles can take between 1-2 hours to take effect depending on how fast your digestive system works and if you’ve had anything to eat prior to taking the edible.
+When people start to use edibles, they often think that the effect should take place as fast as when they smoke bud or use a vaporizer.
+With smoking or vaping, the effects of the flower or oil can usually be felt within a few minutes.
+Edibles can take one to two hours to take effect depending on how fast your digestive system works and if you’ve had anything to eat prior to taking the edible.

 Sometimes the groggy feeling can result from taking too much of an edible product too close to going to sleep.
 If you doze off before the edible fully kicks in or you wake before it wears off, you may be still feeling the effects.
 Also, those who are inexperienced with edibles often worry they haven’t taken enough to feel the effects, so they ingest more; it can take some people up to 24 hours to fully metabolize an edible, which means a longer lag time for the high to abate.
 The advice of “go low and slow” (which essentially means to start with a low dose and slowly increase it) applies to any cannabis product you try but especially to edibles for the reasons above.

 The THC Conversion with Edibles